codewithhades/quarkus-native-docker-build/README.md

 mvn package -Pnative -Dquarkus.native.container-build=true -Dquarkus.container-image.build=true
 ````

+This will build a Docker image based on Linux that includes your Quarkus application built as native which is created under the hood by a Quarkus image with GraalVM.

 We should be able to see at the end of the build logs the following message

 ````txt
 Created container image hades/quarkus-native-docker-build:1.0-SNAPSHOT
 ````

-This is a Docker image based on Linux that includes your Quarkus application built as native with GraalVM.

 ## How to run the Docker image with the executable native file